Apple reworking iBooks app to get back into the digital books

 Apple wants to get you reading on your iPhone again -- but with its own app.

-The company is working a redesigned version of its iBooks app -- potentially called just Books -- that is supposed to be simpler to use and feature an updated digital book store, according to Bloomberg, citing unnamed sources.
-The company has hired an Amazon executive to help, Bloomberg reported.
+The company is working on a redesigned version of its iBooks app -- potentially called just Books -- that's supposed to be simpler to use and feature an updated digital bookstore, according to Bloomberg, which cited unnamed sources.
+Apple has hired an Amazon executive to help, Bloomberg reported.

-A redesigned reading app could better allow it to compete with Amazon and its Kindle app, which dominate the digital book realm.
+A redesigned reading app could better let Apple compete with Amazon and its Kindle app, which dominates the digital book realm.
 It would also mark a potential comeback for Apple after the US Justice Department sued the company and publishers for working together to raise book prices and fined Apple $450 million.

 A reference to Books appears in the developer preview of iOS 11.3, according to Bloomberg.